Author: Dr. Jean-Paul Rodrigue

-The greenhouse effect is a fundamental component of the regulation of the global climate and is a naturally occurring process that involves partially retaining heat in the earth’s atmosphere.
-This is achieved through gases including carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and halocarbons, gases that accumulate in the atmosphere long enough to reach a homogeneous composition across the world.
+The greenhouse effect is a fundamental component of regulating the global climate and is a naturally occurring process that partially retains heat in the earth’s atmosphere.
+This is achieved through gases, including carbon dioxide (CO2), methane (CH4), nitrous oxide (N2O), and halocarbons, gases that accumulate in the atmosphere long enough to reach a homogeneous composition across the world.
 Thus, irrespective of the location, their concentration is similar.
 This implies that a location will be impacted by the compounded effects of the atmospheric accumulation of gases from all the emission sources.
 The quantity of conventional greenhouse gases released into the atmosphere has increased substantially since the industrial revolution and particularly over the last 25 years.
 The respective impacts of greenhouse gases are further complicated by differences in their atmospheric lifetime (or residence time), which is the time they spend in the atmosphere before decaying or being absorbed by biological or chemical processes.
 For CO2, it can range between 5 and 200 years, while it is about 12 years for methane and 114 years for NO2.
 For halocarbons, such as chlorofluorocarbons, it is at least 45 years.

 b.
 Air quality

 Highway vehicles, marine engines, locomotives, and aircraft are sources of pollution in the form of gas and particulate matter emissions.
 They affect air quality and cause damage to human health.
 The most common include lead (Pb), carbon monoxide (CO), nitrogen oxides (NOx), silicon tetrafluoride (SF6), benzene and volatile components (BTX), heavy metals (zinc, chrome, copper, and cadmium), and particulate matters (ash, dust).
-Lead emissions have declined substantially in the last decades as its use as an anti-knock agent for gasoline was banned across the world from the 1980s.
+Lead emissions have declined substantially in the last decades as its use as an anti-knock agent for gasoline was banned worldwide in the 1980s.
 The main factors behind this ban were that tetraethyl lead (the form used as a fuel additive) was associated with neurotoxic effects on human beings and that it impaired catalytic converters.

 Toxic air pollutants are associated with cancer, cardiovascular, respiratory, and neurological diseases.
 Carbon monoxide (CO), when inhaled, reduces the availability of oxygen in the circulatory system and can be extremely harmful and even deadly at specific concentrations.
 Nitrogen dioxide (NO2) emissions from transportation sources reduce lung function, affect the respiratory immune defense system, and increase the risk of respiratory problems.
-The emissions of sulfur dioxide (SO2) and nitrogen oxides (NOx) in the atmosphere form various acidic compounds that, when mixed in cloud water, create acid rain.
+Sulfur dioxide (SO2) and nitrogen oxides (NOx) emissions in the atmosphere form various acidic compounds that, when mixed in cloud water, create acid rain.
 Acid precipitation has detrimental effects on the built environment, reduces agricultural crop yields, and causes forest decline.

 Smog is a mixture of solid and liquid fog and smoke particles formed through the accumulation of carbon monoxide, ozone, hydrocarbons, volatile organic compounds, nitrogen oxides, sulfur oxide, water, particulates, and other chemical pollutants.
 The reduction of visibility caused by smog has several adverse impacts on the quality of life and the attractiveness of tourist sites.
 Particulate emissions in the form of dust emanating from vehicle exhaust and non-exhaust sources such as vehicle and road abrasion impact air quality.
-The physical and chemical properties of particulates are associated with health risks such as respiratory problems, skin irritations, eye inflammations, blood clotting, and various types of allergies.
+The physical and chemical properties of particulates are associated with health risks such as respiratory problems, skin irritations, eye inflammation, blood clotting, and various types of allergies.
 Smog is often exacerbated by local physical and meteorological conditions, creating periods of high smog concentration and public responses to mitigate them, such as restricting automobile use temporarily.

 Air quality issues have been comprehensively addressed in advanced economies, with substantial declines in the emissions of a wide range of pollutants.
-In developing economies, rapid motorization has shifted the concern to the large cities of China and India among those the most impacted by the deterioration of air quality.
+In developing economies, rapid motorization has shifted the concern to the large cities of China and India, among those the most impacted by the deterioration of air quality.

 d.
 Water quality